andreasabel/inCode/entry/tries-with-recursion-schemes.md

 `Trie k v` isn't anywhere in the type signature.
 This means that, to, the external user, `Trie`'s role is completely "internal".

-In other words, `Trie` "doesn't matter" at all.
-We really want a `Map [k] v -> Graph (Maybe v) k`.
-We're using `Trie` as an *intermediate data structure*.
+In other words, `Trie` itself "doesn't matter" at all.
+We really want a `Map [k] v -> Graph (Maybe v) k`, and we're just using `Trie` as an *intermediate data structure*.
 We are exploiting its structure to do write our full function, and we don't care about it outside of that.
 We build it up with `ana` and then immediately tear it down with `cata`, and it is completely invisible to the outside world.

 One neat thing about *recursion-schemes* is that it lets us capture this "the actual fixed-point is only intermediate and is not directly consequential to the outside world" pattern.
-The logic goes like this:
+First, we walk ourselves through the following reasoning
+steps:

 -   We don't care about `Trie` itself as a result our input.
 We only care about it because we exploit its internal structure.
--   `TrieF` already expresses the internal structure of `Trie`
+-   `TrieF` *already* expresses the internal structure of `Trie`
--   Therefore, if we only want to take advantage of the structure (and not use `Trie` as a direct input or output), we can use `TrieF` *only*, completely bypassing `Trie`.
+-   Therefore, if we only want to take advantage of the structure (and not use `Trie` as a direct input or output), we really only ever need `TrieF`.
+We can completely bypass `Trie`.

-This *should* make sense, because the only reason we use `Trie` is for its internal structure.
-But `TrieF` already captures the internal structure so we really only need to ever worry about `TrieF`.
+This should make sense in our case, because the only reason we use `Trie` is for its internal structure.
+But `TrieF` already captures the internal structure --- thus, we really only need to ever worry about `TrieF`.
 We don't actually care about the recursive data type --- we never did!

-So, *recursion-schemes* offers the *hylomorphism*:
+So, *recursion-schemes* offers the *hylomorphism* recursion scheme:

 ``` {.haskell}
 hylo